SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/ms-data-broker.md

 ---
-weight: 65
+weight: 70
-title: Data Broker 2.0
+title: Microservice-based Data Broker
 layout: redirect
 ---

-The Data Broker 2.0 is powered by the all-new Cumulocity Messaging Service that enables reliable, scalable and high-performance movement of IoT data.
-The Data Broker 2.0 is similar to the existing Data Broker in its functionality except that it needs a special microservice, known as Data-Broker microservice, to be enabled to make use of it.
+The microservice-based Data Broker is powered by the Cumulocity Messaging Service that enables reliable, scalable and high-performance movement of IoT data.
+The microservice-based Data Broker is similar to the existing Data Broker in its functionality except that it needs a special microservice, known as Data-Broker microservice, to be enabled to make use of it.

+> **Important:** Please note that in this release the Cumulocity Messaging Service and the microservice-based Data Broker are available on a limited trial basis, and not yet enabled in all Cumulocity public cloud environments.
+Please contact Cumulocity customer support or your Software AG sales representative to inquire about using these capabilities in your Cumulocity environment.
+The original Data Broker will continue to operate alongside the microservice-based Data Broker for the time being.
+Users can choose which Data Broker to use on a per-tenant basis.

-### <a name="enabling-data-broker-2.0"></a> To Enable Data Broker 2.0
+### <a name="enabling-ms-data-broker"></a> To Enable the microservice-based Data Broker

-1. As a management tenant, navigate to Administration > Tenants > Subtenants & select the tenant that will serve as the Data connector.
+1. As a management tenant, navigate to Administration > Tenants > Subtenants & select the tenant that will serve as the source of the data connector.
 2. Click on the Applications tab and subscribe the tenant to `databroker-agent-server`.

 ![Databroker-Agent-Server](/images/users-guide/enterprise-tenant/et-new-data-broker-agent.png)

-> **Info:** Tenants subscribing to data connector don't need `databroker-agent-server` application subscription.
+> **Info:** Tenants subscribing to a data connector don’t need the `databroker-agent-server` application subscription.

-### <a name="data-broker-connectors-2.0"></a> Data connectors
+### <a name="ms-data-broker-connectors"></a> Data connectors

 See [Data connectors](#data-broker-connectors) for details on how to manage data connectors.

-### <a name="data-broker-subscriptions-2.0"></a> Data subscriptions
+### <a name="ms-data-broker-subscriptions"></a> Data subscriptions

 See [Data subscriptions](#data-broker-subscriptions) for details on how to managed data subscriptions.

-### <a name="migrating-data-broker-connectors-to-2.0"></a> Migrating existing data connectors to Data Broker 2.0
+### <a name="migrating-data-broker-connectors-to-ms-data-broker"></a> Migrating existing data connectors to the microservice-based Data Broker

-After enabling Data Broker 2.0, your existing data connectors should continue to work without any additional configuration.
+After enabling the microservice-based Data Broker, your existing data connectors should continue to work without any additional configuration.

-### <a name="troubleshooting-data-broker--2.0"></a> Troubleshooting
+### <a name="troubleshooting-ms-data-broker"></a> Troubleshooting

 #### Management tenant subscription alert